-The wildlife habitat management concentration, composed of 65 semester hours, focuses on the connectivity between wildlife, ecology, and habitat management.
-This study requires an understanding of the interrelations between the atmosphere, water, vegetation, and wildlife.
+The wildlife habitat management concentration focuses on the relationships between wildlife, ecology, and habitat management.
+This study requires an understanding of the interrelations between the environment, vegetation, and wildlife.
 The goal of wildlife habitat management is to create conditions that ensure sustainable wildlife populations.
-Achieving this goal requires identification of existing wildlife populations, determination of site potential for sustainable wildlife populations, creation of sustainable conditions for wildlife populations, and the monitoring of wildlife populations for future generations.
+Achieving this goal requires identification of existing wildlife populations, educational wildlife habitat quality, improvement of habitat for wildlife populations, and the monitoring of wildlife populations for future generations.